FortinetCloudCSE/k8s-101-workshop/content/02Hugo/3_Task2.md

 ### What is POD

-A Pod models an application-specific "logical host" and can contain different application containers which are relatively tightly coupled.
-The containers in a Pod share an IP Address and port space, are always co-located and co-scheduled, and run in a shared context on the same Node.
-POD is the smallest unit in Kubernetes, not the container.
+A Pod in Kubernetes is like a single instance of an application.
+It can hold closely related containers that work together.
+All containers in a Pod share the same IP address and ports, and they are always placed together on the same server (Node) in the cluster.
+This setup means they can easily communicate with each other.
+Pods provide the environment in which containers run and offer a way to logically group containers together.

 We can use `kubectl get pod` to list the pod, use `-l` to select which pod to list.
 **app=kubernetes-bootcamp** is the label assigned to pod during creating.